 Pickle Plant Pest or Disease Problems

-This plant is mostly pest-free but might occasionally be attacked by succulent mealybugs and scale.
+This plant is mostly pest-free but you might occasionally find attacked little white bugs on succulents (mealybugs) and plants scale.

 Suggested Pickle Plant Uses

 Senecio Stapeliiformis is often used as potted houseplants or placed indoors to add beauty to any nook.

 The pickle plant also makes a great groundcover.